 Welcome to the Fort Wayne Trails!
-The network consists of more than 80 miles of multi-use trails in the Greater Fort Wayne Area and it includes more than 60 miles of interconnected trails.
+The network consists of nearly 90 miles of multi-use trails in the Greater Fort Wayne Area and it includes more than 60 miles of interconnected trails.
 These trails provide recreation, health & fitness and active transportation opportunities for residents and visitors alike!
 Our trails see nearly 50,000 trail users a month during the summer months.
 So choose your mode of non-motorized travel and explore the trails!
 By all means, Walk All Over Us!
 Below are several of the key trails within the network.

 Looking for a specific trail?
 Use these quick links to access a specific trail or scroll down to view all of the trail descriptions.

 |Rivergreenway||Wabash & Erie Canal

 |Aboite Trails||Pufferbelly Trail||Salomon Farm Loop|

 The Fort Wayne Regional Trails Network consists of more than 80-miles of trails and it continues to expand!
 The trails displayed on the regional trails network map are open and available for trail use.
 The map provides a good understanding of where the trails are located across the Greater Fort Wayne area.
 Scroll down to take a closer look at some of the individual trails within the network.

 The Rivergreenway Trail is a 25 mile long linear park in Fort Wayne and New Haven, Indiana.
 It is the backbone of a growing network of trails in the Greater Fort Wayne area.
 The trail runs along the riverbanks of the St. Joseph, St. Marys and Maumee Rivers, connecting to 15 city parks and providing trail users with a unique and protected greenspace for recreation, fitness, conservation active transportation.

 Check out the Rivergreenway link for more information about this trail.